hj-n/btw-dataset-internal-measures/README.md

 Though internal Clustering Validation Measures (IVM) (e.g., [Silhouette Coefficient](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.silhouette_score.html), [Calinski-Harabasz Index](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.calinski_harabasz_score.html#sklearn.metrics.calinski_harabasz_score)) are widely used for the evaluation of clustering techniques, there exists one big problem - they cannot be used across dataset.
 This is because IVMs are originally designed to compare "different clusterings" of "a single dataset" to find the optimal one.

-Due to such limitation,
+Due to such limitation, IVMs cannot be directly used to measure and compare the cluster-label matching (i.e., the extent to which a clusters within a data matches with class labels given by a dataset).
+Therefore, in this repository, we introduce between-dataset internal measures  $\text{IVM}\_{btwn}$ that allows a fair comparison of clustering results across datasets.

-In this repository, we introduce between-dataset internal measures (IVM${}\_{btwn}$) that allows fair comparison of clustering results across datasets.
+Using the library, you can measure how well class labels of your dataset is well clustered, and compare the result to the ones of other datasets in [the link](https://hyeonword.com/clm-datasets/).

-IVM$\_{btwn}$ is originally designed to measure the cluster-label matching (i.e., the extent to which a clusters within a data matches with class labels given by a dataset) of datasets.
-Using the library, you can measure how well class labels of your dataset is well clustered, and compare the result to the ones of other datasets in [the link]().
+Note that this library is developed as the product of a paper "Sanity Check for External Clustering Validation Benchmarks using Internal Validation Measures".
+For more informations and explanations about the concept of CLM and between-dataset internal validation measures, please refer to our paper (TBA).

 ### Installation